fortanix/terraform-provider-dsm/docs/resources/dsm_existing_group.md

 ## Attribute Reference

-The following attributes are stored in the `dsm_group` resource block:
+The following attributes are stored in the `dsm_existing_group` resource block:

 * **id**: Unique ID of object from Terraform (matches the `group_id` from resource block)
 * **group\_id**: Group object ID from Fortanix DSM